 We hope that a lawsuit won’t be necessary and we will help you with any questions you may have.

-This first letter is usually followed by a second letter/email.
+The first email is usually followed by a second letter or email entitled « Cost Breakdown ».

-Under the terms of this second letter, the firm FECHNER LEGAL requests the payment of compensation:
+Under the terms of this second letter/email, the legal firm requests the payment of a compensation:

 « Dear Sir or Madam,

 In the case [Your name/Name of the photographer], I refer to the previous correspondence.